-Before August 1 of each year beginning in 1993,
+Before August 1 of each year beginning in 1993, the Department shall notify all taxpayers required to make payments by electronic funds transfer.
+All taxpayers required to make payments by electronic funds transfer shall make those payments for a minimum of one year beginning on October 1.

-- 1 Department shall notify all taxpayers required to make payments - by electronic funds transfer.
-All taxpayers required to make 2 - 3 payments by electronic funds transfer shall make those payments - 4 for a minimum of one year beginning on October 1. - 5 Any taxpayer not required to make payments by electronic - funds transfer may make payments by electronic funds transfer 6 - with the permission of the Department.
-7 - 8 All taxpayers required to make payment by electronic funds - 9 transfer and any taxpayers authorized to voluntarily make - 10 payments by electronic funds transfer shall make those payments - 11 in the manner authorized by the Department. - The Department shall adopt such rules as are necessary to 12 - 13 effectuate a program of electronic funds transfer and the - 14 requirements of this Section. - 15 Any amount which is required to be shown or reported on any - 16 return or other document under this Act shall, if such amount - is not a whole-dollar amount, be increased to the nearest 17 - 18 whole-dollar amount in any case where the fractional part of a - 19 dollar is 50 cents or more, and decreased to the nearest - 20 whole-dollar amount where the fractional part of a dollar is - less than 50 cents.
-21 - If the retailer is otherwise required to file a monthly 22 - 23 return and if the retailer's average monthly tax liability to - 24 the Department does not exceed \$200, the Department may - 25 authorize his returns to be filed on a quarter annual basis, - 26 with the return for January, February and March of a given year
+Any taxpayer not required to make payments by electronic funds transfer may make payments by electronic funds transfer with the permission of the Department.

+All taxpayers required to make payment by electronic funds transfer and any taxpayers authorized to voluntarily make payments by electronic funds transfer shall make those payments in the manner authorized by the Department.

+The Department shall adopt such rules as are necessary to effectuate a program of electronic funds transfer and the requirements of this Section.

+Any amount which is required to be shown or reported on any return or other document under this Act shall, if such amount is not a whole-dollar amount, be increased to the nearest whole-dollar amount in any case where the fractional part of a dollar is 50 cents or more, and decreased to the nearest whole-dollar amount where the fractional part of a dollar is less than 50 cents.

-- 1 being due by April 20 of such year; with the return for April, - 2 May and June of a given year being due by July 20 of such year; - 3 with the return for July, August and September of a given year - 4 being due by October 20 of such year, and with the return for - 5 October, November and December of a given year being due by - 6 January 20 of the following year. - 7 If the retailer is otherwise required to file a monthly or - 8 quarterly return and if the retailer's average monthly tax - 9 liability with the Department does not exceed \$50, the - 10 Department may authorize his returns to be filed on an annual - 11 basis, with the return for a given year being due by January 20 - of the following year. - 13 Such quarter annual and annual returns, as to form and - substance, shall be subject to the same requirements as monthly - 15 returns. - Notwithstanding any other provision in this Act concerning - 17 the time within which a retailer may file his return, in the - case of any retailer who ceases to engage in a kind of business - 19 which makes him responsible for filing returns under this Act, - 20 such retailer shall file a final return under this Act with the - 21 Department not more than one month after discontinuing such - 22 business. - Where the same person has more than one business registered - 24 with the Department under separate registrations under this - 25 Act, such person may not file each return that is due as a - 26 single return covering all such registered businesses, but shall file separate returns for each such registered business.
+If the retailer is otherwise required to file a monthly return and if the retailer's average monthly tax liability to the Department does not exceed \$200, the Department may authorize his returns to be filed on a quarter annual basis, with the return for January, February and March of a given year being due by April 20 of such year; with the return for April, May and June of a given year being due by July 20 of such year; with the return for July, August and September of a given year being due by October 20 of such year, and with the return for October, November and December of a given year being due by January 20 of the following year.

+If the retailer is otherwise required to file a monthly or

+1 quarterly return and if the retailer's average monthly tax

+2 liability with the Department does not exceed \$50, the

+Department may authorize his returns to be filed on an annual basis, with the return for a given year being due by January 20

+5 of the following year.

+Such quarter annual and annual returns, as to form and substance, shall be subject to the same requirements as monthly returns.

+Notwithstanding any other provision in this Act concerning the time within which a retailer may file his return, in the case of any retailer who ceases to engage in a kind of business which makes him responsible for filing returns under this Act, such retailer shall file a final return under this Act with the Department not more than one month after discontinuing such business.

+Where the same person has more than one business registered with the Department under separate registrations under this Act, such person may not file each return that is due as a single return covering all such registered businesses, but shall file separate returns for each such registered business.